JibranZ/ToDoList/README.md

 Frontend: Developed using HTML, CSS for styling, and JavaScript for dynamic functionality.
 CSS animations provide seamless transitions for task deletion and completion effects.

 Storage: Utilizes localStorage to store task data locally, allowing users to access and manage tasks across sessions without losing data.

+To Try this app you can go to the link provided -> (To-Do List)[https://jibran-to-do-list.netlify.app/]